clintono1/pintos-project/doc/project1.md

 Note that we compute these above variables based on the formulas given in the project specs.

+We also will need a static variable `ready_threads_pq` pointing to a priority queue to hold all the ready threads in order of priority.

 ## Algorithms

+We keep track of all the ready threads and their priorities in one priority queue.
-We can calculate the priority of each thread in the priority queues (do not update threads that are blocked).
-We do this every 4th tick in `timer_interrupt`.
-We do this by calling `thread_get_recentcpu()` and `thread_get_load_avg()` and returning the value of the formula given in the specs.
-We do this only if the boolean variable `thread_mlfqs` is `true`, otherwise we use the scheduler implemented in part 2.
-When we recalculate the priorities, we now have to place the threads in the appropriate queues based on their new priorities.
-We iterate through all the threads again to place them in the corresponding queue.
+We update all the priorities (not including the threads that are blocked).
+We do this every 4th tick in `timer_interrupt()` by calling `thread_get_recentcpu()` and `thread_get_load_avg()` and returning the value of the formula given in the specs.
+This type of scheduling only occurs when the boolean variable `thread_mlfqs` is `true`, otherwise we use the scheduler implemented in part 2.
+When we recalculate the priorities, the order of the priority queue automatically changes.
+We update `load_avg`, `recent_cpu_coeff` and `recent_cpu_coeff` every second in the same `timer_interrupt()` function.
+When we calculate `recent_cpu`, we are sure to calculate `recent_cpu_coeff` first in order to avoid overflow problems, then multiple it by `recent_cpu` in the formula.

 ## Synchronization

+There should be no synchronization issues for this part of the project.
+This is because every time we access the global variables (`load_avg`, `recent_cpu_coeff`, and `ready_threads_pq`), we are in the middle of an interrupt, so no other threads can access them at the same time.
+Since we are accessing shared data in only `timer_interrupt()` we do not have to worry about race conditions.

 ## Rationale

 The formulas for calculating each priority were given and we're simply putting it to code.
+We chose to use one priority queue over 64 queues because the order will still remain the same.
+This reduces the space complexity by eliminating the empty queues.
+However, by doing this, we have a very long priority queue, and there may be a better solution to how we store the ready threads.